-There are a few standard suggestions as to what determines the difference between a dragonfly and a damselfly.
+There are a few oft-touted suggestions as to the difference between a dragonfly and a damselfly.
 These include:

 - dragonflies are larger than damselflies;

-- dragonflies sit with wings outstretched; damselflies with wings held along the abdomen
+- dragonflies sit with wings outstretched whilst damselflies sit with wings held along the abdomen;

 #1 is simply not so.
 The largest odonate in the world is a damselfly, Megaloprepus caerulatus (Helicopter Damselfly) with wingspans reaching 19cms/7.5ins.
-Even just in the UK the Demoiselles, which are damselflies, are larger than our Darters, which are dragonflies.
+Even just in the UK our Demoiselles, which are damselflies, are larger than our Darters, which are dragonflies.
 It would be fair to suggest, though, that dragonflies are more sturdily/robustly built.
 Damselfly abdomens tend to be narrow affairs.

-#2 is often true but again there are notable exceptions; the so-called Spreadwing damselflies (Emerald damselflies) usually sit with their wings spread, as does the Odalisque (Epallage fatime) on continental Europe which, I regret, I am yet to see, sits with its wings straight out as do the Flatwings of Australia, a particularly fine example which I have seen.
+#2 is often true but again there are notable exceptions; the so-called Spreadwing damselflies (Lestidae) usually sit with their wings spread, as does the Odalisque (Epallage fatime) on continental Europe which, I regret, I am yet to see, sits with its wings straight out as do the Flatwings of Australia, a particularly fine example which I have seen.
 Furthermore, Australia has a couple of dragonflies call Shutwings (Cordulephya) which, yes, sit with their wings closed.

 The technical difference is explicitely stated by the scientific names of the two sub-orders, at least, if you speak Greek, it is:

 - means unequal or dissimilar wings – a dragonfly’s hind-wing is broader than the fore-wing.